 The number of courses/credits to be transferred/convalidated will depend on the curricular sequence of the academic program.
-The number of credits/courses transferred/convalidated will never exceed 50% the total courses/credits required for the degree at the UCC.
+The number of credits/courses transferred/convalidated will never exceed 50% the total courses/credits required for the degree at UCC.

-Course taken or credits earned in extension, correspondence, and online modes are subject to be transferred if such courses were considered towards the attainment of a degree by the conferring institution.
-Transfer of such course/credits are limited to 25% of all course/credits transferred.
+Courses taken or credits earned in distance education modalities are subject to be transferred if such courses were considered towards the attainment of a degree by the accredited conferring institution.
 Acceptance of such courses/credits will be determined by the dean/program director/program coordinator according to this policy.